How to View Your Connections Recent Activity on LinkedIn

 Depending on how active a person is, their Activity section can provide a useful snapshot of their current priorities and interests.

-In 2025, you can typically learn:
+You can typically learn:

 • Topics they care about – based on posts they publish, repost, or comment on.